stefanpetschinka/ai-citation-readiness-framework/README.md

 The AI Citation Readiness Framework evaluates an entity across three dimensions:

 **1. Clarity**
 Is the entity unambiguously identifiable?
-AI systems must be able to determine who or what the entity is, what it does, and how it differs from similar entities — without guessing.
+AI systems must be able to determine who or what the entity is, what it does, and how it differs from similar entities, without guessing.

 **2. Consistency**
 Are the core claims about the entity identical across all sources?
 Conflicting names, descriptions or roles across websites, profiles and structured data create entity resolution failures.